Imagen única de: Revista De Guerra Antigua Vol Iv -6 - Estancamiento Real - Reinos Helenísticos

 Add text about your payment

-Enjoy Ancient War Magazine Vol Iv -6 - Royal Stalemate - Hellenistic Kingdoms
+Enjoy Ancient War Magazine Vol IV -6 - Royal Stagnation - Hellenistic Kingdoms

 Topic: Royal stalemate - Hellenistic kingdoms at war

-Introduction: Bob Bennett and Mike Roberts, 'Introduction to the topic'.
+Introduction: Bob Bennett and Mike Roberts, "Introduction to the Subject."
 Illustrated by Carlos de la Rocha

 In 300 BC, the world east of a line drawn from the Adriatic to Cyrene, and as far east as India, was the realm of the heirs of Alexander the Great.
-In this world, three true Methuselahs took it upon themselves to establish their dynasties.
+In this world, three true Methuselahs were charged with establishing their dynasties.

 The source: Michael J. Taylor, 'Disciplinary Measures - The Regulation of Amphipolis' Much as he admired the Roman army, the historian Polybius (c.
-150 BC) described Macedonian soldiers as highly disciplined and extremely effective: not only are they fearless in land combat, but they readily see temporary service at sea, and are also diligent in digging trenches, erecting palisades, and all such hard work, just as Hesiod depicts the sons of Aeacus as having "rejoiced in war as though it were a banquet" (5.2.
-5-6, Loeb translation).
+150 BC) described Macedonian soldiers as highly disciplined and extremely effective: not only are they fearless in land combat, but they readily render temporary service at sea, and are also diligent in digging trenches, erecting palisades, and all such hard work, just as Hesiod depicts the sons of Aeacus as having to 'rejoice in war as at a banquet' (5.2.5-6, Loeb translation).
 Confirmation of this picture was found in 1934, in the form of a badly damaged inscription from Amphipolis.

-The hellenistic period was a time of widespread and increasingly professionalized warfare in the eastern mediterranean.
-Beginning with philipp ii, macedonian kings assembled powerful armies of mixed troops, consisting of massed cavalry, mobile skirmishers, and a backbone of well-trained heavy infantrymen that formed the pike-armed "macedonian" phalanx.
-The gradual expansionism of the second half of the 4th century bc flared up with alexander the great, who incorporated huge swathes of the western half of the old world into his empire, but came to an end with his death and the fragmentation of his domains into smaller warring states.
-As a result of the expansion of macedonian soldiers throughout the hellenistic world, their costume became fashionable among soldiers throughout the world.
+The Hellenistic period was a time of widespread and increasingly professionalized warfare in the eastern Mediterranean.
+From Philip II onward, Macedonian kings assembled powerful armies of mixed troops, composed of massed cavalry, mobile skirmishers, and a backbone of well-trained heavy infantrymen who formed the pike-armed "Macedonian" phalanx.
+The gradual expansionism of the second half of the 4th century BC erupted under Alexander the Great, who incorporated huge swathes of the western half of the Old World into his empire, but it came to an end with his death and the fragmentation of his domains into smaller warring states.
+As a result of the expansion of Macedonian soldiers throughout the Hellenistic world, their costume became fashionable among soldiers everywhere.

-After the death of Alexander the Great, his spear-won empire fell to pieces.
-A part of his empire was known as Bactria, a land previously known only from tales and myths.
-As a result of the population efforts of Macedonian soldiers, this country became a thriving Hellenic community.
-The mountainous territories of present-day Afghanistan and southern Tajikistan formed a barrier between two completely different worlds of “civilized” sedentary peoples and, in the vast steppe wastelands, wandering nomadic tribes of Iranian origin.
+After Alexander the Great's death, his spear-won empire was shattered.
+Part of his empire became known as Bactria, a land previously known only through tales and myths.
+As a result of the population efforts of Macedonian soldiers, this country became a thriving Hellenistic community.
+The mountainous territories of present-day Afghanistan and southern Tajikistan formed a barrier between two completely different worlds of "civilized" sedentary peoples and, in the vast steppe wastelands, wandering nomadic tribes of Iranian origin.

-On the evening of 22 June 217 (all dates are BC), Ptolemy IV Philopater, probably at the insistence of his generals, resolved to bring Antiochus III into battle.
-The two armies had been camped opposite each other for nearly five days, and the failed attempt on Ptolemy’s life by Theodotus, his former governor of Coelo-Syria, now in the service of the Seleucids, was a product of this delay (Polybius 5.82.1; 81.1–6 – all references to this author unless otherwise noted).
-Two days earlier, Antiochus had shortened the distance between the two camps from 1.8 kilometres to just under a kilometre.
-As a result, there was frequent fighting at the watering places, as well as infantry and cavalry skirmishes in the space between the camps (5.80.5–7).
+On the afternoon of June 22, 217 (all dates are BC), Ptolemy IV Philopater, probably at the insistence of his generals, resolved to bring Antiochus III into battle.
+The two armies had been encamped opposite each other for nearly five days, and the failed attempt on Ptolemy's life by Theodotus, his former governor of Celei Syria, now in the service of the Seleucids, was a product of this delay (Polybius 5.82.1; 81.1-6 – all references to this author unless otherwise noted).
+Two days earlier, Antiochus had shortened the distance between the two camps from 1.8 kilometers to just under a kilometer.
+As a result, there was frequent fighting at the watering places, as well as infantry and cavalry skirmishes in the space between the camps (5.80.5-7).

 Subject: paul mcdonnell-staff, 'macedonia's last hurray: the third macedonian war and pydna'. illustrated by johnny shumate thracians with heads on their romphaia - artwork by johnny shumate

-When he saw this and observed that the rest of the Macedonians took the peltai that hung over their left shoulders and brought them close in front of them, they all suddenly leaned their pikes against the shields of their enemies and considered the great force at the sight of this wall. of shields and the formidable appearance of a front bristling with arms, he was astonished and alarmed; nothing he had heard before had been equal to it; and in after times he was often accustomed to speak both of the sight and of his own sensations. plutarch, life of emilius paul 19.1)
+When he saw this and observed that the rest of the Macedonians took the peltai that hung over their left shoulders and brought them close before them, they all suddenly leaned their pikes against the shields of their enemies and considered the great force.
+Seeing this wall of shields and the formidable appearance of a front bristling with weapons, he was astonished and alarmed; nothing he had heard of before had been equal to it; and in later times he used to speak frequently both of the sight and of his own sensations.
+(Plutarch, Life of Aemilius Paul 19.1)

-Readers will recall that in a previous article I described the demise of Sparta as a military power at the hands of Macedonia during the Battle of Sellasia in 222 BC (Ancient Warfare II.2).
-This article provides a sequel by describing the demise of Macedonia.
+Readers will recall that in a previous article, I described Sparta's demise as a military power at the hands of Macedonia during the Battle of Sellasia in 222 BC (Ancient Warfare II.2).
+This article provides a sequel by describing Macedonia's demise.

-The Thracians were one of the most popular peoples to be employed as mercenaries or allies by the Hellenistic states: they were even used by the Romans.
-The Thracians were employed as light infantry (armed with bows, slings or javelins), as medium infantry and as light cavalry.
-Their unique combat capabilities and the strategic location of their homeland meant that they were involved in every conflict in the eastern Mediterranean region.
+The Thracians were one of the most popular peoples employed as mercenaries or allies by the Hellenistic states: they were even used by the Romans.
+Thracians were employed as light infantry (armed with bows, slings, or javelins), as medium infantry, and as light cavalry.
+Their unique combat capabilities and the strategic location of their homeland meant they were involved in every conflict in the eastern Mediterranean region.
 The Romans developed great respect for the Thracians due to their ferocity and physical strength.
-Later, Thrace became Rome’s third most important recruiting location.
+Later, Thrace became Rome's third most important recruiting ground.

 Special: Ross Cowan, 'Sticks and Stones: Low-Tech and Improvised Weapons'

-Not all Greek and Roman soldiers went into battle equipped with helmet and breastplate, sword, spear and shield.
-Many had no armour at all and were armed with the most basic weapons: sharpened sticks or clubs and stones they picked up from the ground or from stream beds.
+Not all Greek and Roman soldiers went into battle equipped with a helmet and breastplate, sword, spear, and shield.
+Many had no armor at all and were armed with the most basic weapons: sharpened sticks or clubs and stones they collected from the ground or streambeds.

-The Debate: Duncan B. Campbell, 'Women in Roman Forts: Residents, Visitors, or Prohibited Entry?' illustrated by Andrew Brozyna
+The Debate: Duncan B. Campbell, 'Women in Roman Forts: Residents, Visitors, or No Entry?'
+Illustrated by Andrew Brozyna

 Twenty years ago, Margaret Roxan, known for her studies of Roman auxiliaries, raised the issue of women on the frontiers.
 Of course, it was never in doubt that women and children were part of the communities that often grew up outside Roman forts, but recently there has been a tendency to postulate their existence within the forts as well.
-Criticism has been directed at traditionalists, who see military garrisons as male-oriented environments in which the fort’s ditches formed a symbolic barrier between the military and civilians.
-But is there any firm evidence to disprove this?
+Criticism has been leveled at traditionalists, who view military garrisons as male-oriented environments in which the fort's ditches formed a symbolic barrier between military and civilians.
+But is there any firm evidence to refute this?
 Did women ever live in Roman forts?

 Add text about your shipping policy